o-ran-sc/nonrtric/test/usecases/oruclosedlooprecovery/scriptversion/docker-compose/README.md

 `bash start.sh`

-This scripts will build images and start up four components in k8s enviroment by applying k8s yaml file:
+This scripts will build images and start up four components in docker enviroment by applying docker-compose yaml file:
 - dmaap-mr
 - oru-app
 - sdnr-simulator